securityfirst/tent-content/contents_en/tools/jitsi/jitsi.md

 - **Facebook Username**

 Facebook requires a username for Jitsi to connect to Facebook chat.
 Many Facebook users already have a username.
 To check your username, log in to your Facebook account: your username is what appear in the location bar of your browser after _https://www.facebook.com/_ when you view your Timeline or Page.
 Your username is also in your Facebook email address for your personal account (ex: username@facebook.com).
 You can see or change the username or get one by going to your _Account Settings > General_ section or by visiting [https://www.facebook.com/username](https://www.facebook.com/username).
-To set username Facebook may ask you for your account verification which may require sending SMS to a mobile phone number which you will need to provide to Facebook in the process of verification.
+To set username Facebook may ask you for your account verification which may require sending SMS to a mobile phone number which you will need to provide to Facebook in the **Note** that that turning Facebook's "application platform" opens up much of your Facebook data to third-party application developersprocess of verification.

 - **App Settings**